majusko/pulsar-java-spring-boot-starter/README.md

 ## Quick Start

-Simple start consist only from 3 simple steps.
+Simple steps to start using the library.

 #### 1. Add Maven dependency